KNEW (AM)

-KNEW (960 AM) is an American biz news radio station licensed to Oakland, California, and serving the San Francisco Bay Area.
-It is owned by iHeartMedia and most of the programming comes from Bloomberg Radio.
-KNEW also carries Oakland Athletics baseball games.
-The radio studios are located in the SoMa district of San Francisco.
+KNEW (960 AM) is an American radio station licensed to Oakland, California, and serving the San Francisco Bay Area.
+It is owned by iHeartMedia and offers a hybrid sports and conservative talk format.
+Most of the programming comes from Fox Sports Radio and Premiere Networks.
+KNEW also carries Athletics baseball games.
+The station's studios are located in the SoMa district of San Francisco.

 KNEW transmits 5,000 watts using a three-tower array directional antenna at all times.
 The transmitter is located in Oakland at the eastern end of the San Francisco-Oakland Bay Bridge.
-KNEW can also be heard on the HD Radio digital subchannel of 103.7 KOSF-HD2.
+KNEW was previously heard on the HD Radio digital subchannel of 103.7 KOSF-HD2.